iChris/chrisennsdotcom/src/posts/whats-necessary-is-your-freedom.md

 He ends the video with this final paragraph:

-> Travel, go to work, have dinner with your friends, go to the movies, go to your kids games - most important.
+> Travel, go to work, have dinner with your friends, go to the movies, go to your kid's games - most important.
 You should do all of these things without constantly assessing if your every activity is absolutely necessary.
 What's necessary is your freedom.
 What's necessary is getting your life back to normal.
 And it's time.
 I want to thank all of you for the sacrifices

-A few questions about how Premier Moe chose to end this very important address to Saskatchewan:
+I have a few thoughts about how The Saskatchewan Party chose to end this address to Saskatchewan:

 ### "...go to your kids games - most important."

 He is **very** concerned about kids sports - especially minor hockey.
-Which has continued throughout most of the pandemic with a few stops during especially bad waves of COVID19.
+I know it's a cliché in Canada, but there is life outside of a hockey rink.
+Especially when our province is covered with outdoor skating rinks.

 ### "You should do all of these things without constantly assessing if your every activity is absolutely necessary."

-All around me here in Saskatoon I see the majority of people living their lives like normal.
-The way he talks is as if cities and small towns are ghost towns with everyone afraid to leave their house.
-I really doubt the "good people of Saskatchewan" that he's hearing from complaining about the limited restrictions we still have are actually living that much differently than before COVID19, besides having to show a proof of vaccination at a restaurant or liqour store.
+All around me where I live in Saskatoon I see the majority of people living their lives like normal.
+The way the Saskatchewan Party talks it's as if cities and  towns are ghost towns with everyone afraid to leave their house.
+I really doubt the "good people of Saskatchewan" that Premier Moe claims to be hearing from are actually living that much differently than before COVID19, besides having to show a proof of vaccination at a restaurant or liqour store.

 ### "What's necessary is your freedom."